All Episodes

 What is a conservative to make of such endorsements?

-And the answer is to those of you who have asked me nothing much.
+And the answer is, to those of you who have asked me, nothing much.

-Senator McCain basically sought the endorsement of anybody Republican, regardless of philosophy or past record, because he's trying to create the impression of inevitability by releasing lists of Republicans who are supporting him, regardless of their views, and he's trying to use various endorsements to justify a non-mainstream record, especially on domestic issues.
+Senator McCain basically sought the endorsement of anybody Republican, regardless of philosophy or past record, because he's trying to create the impression of inevitability by releasing lists of Republicans who are supporting him, regardless of their views.

-I give an example of that.
+I'll give you an example of that.

 What are we to make of these endorsements?

-Now, this uh, you know, this will all play out to the detriment of the McCain campaign, the uh GOP and the conservative movement, should he become the nominee?
+Now, this, you know, this will all play out to the detriment of the McCain campaign, the GOP and the conservative movement.

-All this these questions I'm asking are questions are going to be raised after McCain wins the nomination, and we head down to the general election.
+These questions I'm asking are questions that are going to be raised after McCain wins the nomination.

-He's trying to be all things to all people now, uh, even though we know by virtue of his record and what he does, not what he says, what he does.
+He's trying to be all things to all people now, even though we know by virtue of his record and what he does, not what he says, what he does.

-He's a McCain Kennedy, McCain Lieberman, McCain Feingold Republican.
+He's a McCain Kennedy, McCain-Lieberman, McCain-Feingold, Republican.

-We know what Kennedy and Lieberman and Feingold got out of all that.
+And again, I ask: we know what Kennedy and Lieberman and Feingold got out of all that.

 What did McCain get?

-Or more precisely, with McCain Kennedy, McCain Lieberman, McCain Feingold, we know what Kennedy Lieberman Feingold and the Democrats got out of that, and we know what McCain got out of it.
+Or more precisely, with McCain-Kennedy, McCain, Lieberman, McCain-Feingold, we know what Kennedy-Lieberman-Feingold and the Democrats got out of that, and we know what McCain got out of it.

-But what did the Republican Party get out of McCain Kennedy, McCain Lieberman, and McCain Feingold.
+But what did the Republican Party get out of McCain-Kennedy, McCain-Lieberman, and McCain-Feingold?

 What did we get?